jabolcni/Lambergar/README.md

 Lambergar is a chess engine developed in the Zig programming language.
 The project stemmed from a series of specific objectives:

 - *Chess Engine Creation*: the desire to construct a chess engine from the ground up.
-- *Resourceful Development*: while I aimed to build it independently, I also sought to leverage existing resources and learn from the codebase of other engines.
+- *Development from publicly availible resources*: while I aimed to build it independently, I also sought to leverage existing resources and learn from the codebase of other engines.
 - *Learning Zig*: I saw this as an opportunity not only to build a chess engine but also to learn a new programming language, which will also be usefull for my job as an engineer.